How important are local citations for Local SEO in 2021?

 1. Proximity (about the point of search)

 Closeness takes the business’s mileage away from the search location to organize the pack rankings from closest to furthest.
-We’ve noticed proximity becoming a more significant local pack ranking factor.
-Ranking locally is one thing, but being in the actual area from the point of search is becoming a more substantial ranking factor for a pack position.
+We’ve noticed proximity becoming a more significant ranking factor in local packs.
+Ranking locally is one thing, but being in the actual area from the searcher’s point of view is becoming a more substantial ranking factor for pack position.

 1. Quality and Consistency of Citations